What Are Mesothelioma Settlements?

 - VA Health Care: Veterans may be able to receive free or low-cost treatment from mesothelioma specialists through the VA.

 - VA Pension: Veterans may qualify for a pension if they meet a certain income limit.

-- Other benefits: Some veterans may qualify for Aid & Attendance (A&A), burial compensation, and

-	other care services.
+- Other benefits: Some veterans may qualify for Aid & Attendance (A&A), burial compensation, and other care services.

-	Veterans can apply for these benefits with the help of a VA-accredited mesothelioma lawyer or claims
+Veterans can apply for these benefits with the help of a VA-accredited mesothelioma lawyer or claims agent.

-	agent.
-Applying for VA benefits can otherwise be difficult since the process is rather complicated.

-	Mesothelioma settlements can allow you to receive crucial compensation to pay for medical treatments

-	at a time when you need it most.
-With help from a trusted mesothelioma law firm, settlements may

-	cover the majority of your expenses.
+Mesothelioma settlements allow you to receive compensation to pay for medical treatments at a time when you need it most.
+With help from a trusted mesothelioma law firm, settlements may cover the majority of your expenses.

 Since mesothelioma is such an aggressive form of cancer, your lawyers will work to get the most amount of compensation in the shortest amount of time.
 Get a free consultation from the lawyers at Simmons Hanly Conroy to learn more about your legal options and filing a mesothelioma claim.

 What is the average settlement for a mesothelioma case?